mohanakrishnaS74/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
- 1. Read the dataset from the CSV file and extract the input feature (R&D Spend) and output variable (Profit).
+1.Read the dataset from the CSV file and extract the input feature (R&D Spend) and output variable (Profit).
 Apply feature scaling to the input data.

 2.Initialize parameters such as weight w, bias b, learning rate α, and number of iterations (epochs).

 3.Perform Gradient Descent:

   Predict output using the equation ŷ = w·x + b

   Compute the Mean Squared Error (loss)

   Calculate gradients dw and db

   Update parameters w and b

 4.Repeat the process for the given number of iterations and display the final regression line and loss curve.